The information on this page is being provided pursuant to the requirements of AIM Rule 26. This page was last updated on 8 June 2023.

 Nabil came to the United Kingdom from Alexandria, Egypt in 1986 to study medicine.
 Whilst a student he started work in the kitchen of a PizzaExpress restaurant and rose through the ranks to become Regional Director for PizzaExpress London in 2001.
 From 2006 until 2011 Nabil was head of Group Purchasing at The Clapham House Group PLC and head of operations at Gourmet Burger Kitchen, its largest subsidiary company.
 In his spare time he mentors two daughters – he is always working.

 Nick, a barrister by profession, has spent the majority of his career in the corporate finance field.
 Nick worked as Head of Corporate Finance and M&A at Credit Lyonnais Securities from 1996 until 2000.
 Thereafter he was Head of Investment Banking in Europe for Robert W. Baird and subsequently Head of Corporate Finance at Arbuthnot Securities.
 Nick has spent the majority of his career providing strategic advice to companies in a range of sectors, including the restaurant sector.
-Nick is non-executive chairman of AIM quoted DP Poland PLC.
+Nick was non-executive chairman of AIM quoted DP Poland PLC until December 2022.
 He was a co-founder of The Clapham House Group PLC, which was the subject of a recommended takeover in 2010.
 Nick has no spare time.

 Nick qualified as a chartered accountant with Baker Tilly and specialised, pre and post qualification in corporate finance.
 From 2005 to 2013, Nick was the Group Finance Director and Company Secretary of The Clapham House Group PLC and worked on the acquisition of several restaurant businesses including Gourmet Burger Kitchen, the disposal of several restaurant businesses and the recommended takeover of The Clapham House Group PLC in 2010.
 During this time GBK grew from 6 to over 60 restaurants in the UK and over 10 internationally.
 Nick also looked after the IT and online strategy of various restaurant businesses, introducing numerous loyalty and social media systems into the business.
 Nick has very little spare time but when he does, he travels and samples cuisines from around the world.